digio/orchestration-assessment/README.CONDUCTOR.md

 ## Running Conductor

+There are several ways in which you can get Conductor up and running according to Conductor documentation.
+You can either:
-You can either clone the repo and run Conductor in local command line processes, download a packaged JAR file that will run the Conductor for you, or you can spin up a container with all the relevant services through their docker compose option.
+* clone the repo and run Conductor in local command line processes
+* download a packaged JAR file that will run the Conductor for you
+* spin up a container with all the relevant services through their docker compose option.

-We have also provided a docker compose file that will spin up Conductor in containers locally for you by pulling the repo and building it.
-Choose your preferred option and follow the instructions below.

 Instructions can be found here: